cycle/active-record/.github/CONTRIBUTING.md

 $ make down
 ```

-By default, phpunit and phpstan commands will be ran against docker environment.
+By default, phpunit commands will be ran against docker environment.

 <br>